Canon T100 Comparison Review

 The Canon EOS Rebel T100 (called Canon 4000D in some regions) is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in February 2018 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

 Is the Canon T100 a good camera?
-The T100 has a Camera Elo of 1498.
-This rating puts the T100 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the T100 also ranks below average.
+The T100 has a Camera Elo of 1854.
+This rating puts the T100 among the top 40 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the T100 ranks below average.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|